 Douwe - is it not the nature for pioneers to move on once a place (whether physical or a thought-space) is no longer the frontier.
-I think the choice faced by every pioneer is - do I move on to search for the next frontier or do I stay and become part of the establishment that I helped found.about 2 years ago
+I think the choice faced by every pioneer is - do I move on to search for the next frontier or do I stay and become part of the establishment that I helped found.over 2 years ago

 People View all

 Global City Symphony project was preselected for the 2012 Intercultural Innovation award promoted by BMW and United Nations Alliance of Civilizations out of over 500 projects from 90 countries.
 I didn't get to the 10 final projects but this means I am in the right direction so we will keep working...
 Read more

 I really hope a few of these proposed Mega Structures 1) gets built and 2) succeeds for the people living there...having a few of them on the planet would be a good thing...see them all on the link at the Dark Roasted Blend website

 SPIEGEL Online has a interesting article By Philipp Oehmke titled Who Has the Right to Shape the City? ... well worth the read - creative class theory Vs Anti-gentrification activists in Hamburg.
 Thought provoking... what says the Picnickers on this subject?